ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ```bash
     Enter a new namespace name: (amplify-agents)
     ```
+3. Select whether you want to deploy the demo List service.
+This is an optional demo service which can be leveraged to ensure the Istio agents are working as expected.
+The demo service can be found in the ampc-hybrid namespace if selected to be deployed.

+    ```bash
+    ?
+Do you want to deploy the optional demo application?:  (Use arrow keys)
+    ❯ No
+      Yes
+    ```

-3. After the namespace is created, you are asked for the DevOps Service Account (DOSA) to use, so the agents can authenticate with Amplify Central.
-You can create a new DOSA account or select an existing one.
+4. Select either an exisiting DevOps Service Account (DOSA), or create a new DOSA account, so the agents can authenticate with Amplify Central.

 {{< alert title="Note">}} If you choose to use an existing DOSA account, you must provide the same public and private keys that were used to create the DOSA account you have selected.
 Failure to do so will cause the agents to fail to authenticate with Amplify Central.{{< /alert >}}